eberharf/cfl/docs/source/getting_started/SETUP.md

  We recommend installing `cfl` in a virtual environment to prevent unintended interactions between different packages.
-If don't already have a virtual environment system, follow steps 1 and 2.
+If you don't already have a virtual environment system, follow steps 1 and 2.
 Otherwise, skip to step 3.

 **1. Install Anaconda**